TheMatt2/binaryTrees/README.md

 ### Common Interface

-This interface is shared between all binary trees for easy compatability.
+This interface is shared between all binary trees for easy compatibility.

 ```c++
 class BinaryTree {